lextoumbourou/notes/notes/permanent/A Rule For Ordering Methods.md

 summary: Apply the Stepdown Rule to the ordering of methods
 ---

-One simple thing that made our code more readable was to add a code style guide rule for ordering methods.
+One simple thing that made our code more readable and consistent was to add a code style guide rule for ordering methods.

 > Order your methods so that the object starts with the constructor (if required), followed by the key public methods, then any private implementation details.